openblockchains/awesome-ico-truths/README.md

 ## Big Lie #6 - ICO tokens are decentralized like bitcoins

-ICO tokens are centralzed tokens managed by a single company on the Ethereum blockchain.
+ICO tokens are centralized tokens managed by a single company on the Ethereum blockchain.
 It takes five / twenty / ninety minute to issue / print your own tokens on the Ethereum blockchain using the Token #20 standard.
 To create your very own token in five minutes you need four pieces: